Call Today: 206-297-0086

 The solar collectors turn the sun's energy into heat, which is transferred to the water in either your hot water tank or a dedicated solar hot water tank via piping loops from the collectors.
 This loop is filled with bio-degradable antifreeze solution, which stays inside the collectors and piping at all times.
 Whenever the sun shines on the collectors, the circulating pump comes on, and the solar fluid circulates within the closed loop.
 The fluid gets hot inside the collectors and travels through the piping to a heat exchanger inside the solar heated water which transfers the heat from the antifreeze water inside the storage tank, which stores the heated water for your use.
 When the sun is not shining, the circulating pump simply turns off, and the fluid stops circulating.

-Because solar hot water collectors use the full spectrum of the sun, they efficiently absorb even the diffused solar radiation present on cloudy days.
+Because solar hot water collectors use the full spectrum of the sun, they efficiently absorb even the diffused solar radiation present on cloudy days and are an ideal solar solution to solar in Seattle, Bellevue, Tacoma, Olympia, Bainbridge and Everett weather conditions.
 They do not need direct sunlight to operate and are not nearly as impacted by shading issues like solar electric modules are.

 Flat-plate collectors are by far the most popular kind of collector and work well in all climates.
 They have been around the longest and are efficient and competitively priced.
 They are very aesthetically pleasing and look just like a skylight.
 They also operate precisely within the temperature range needed to heat domestic water, but are not well suited for many commercial high temperature water applications.